MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/parachute.md

 ## "Velocity" Property
 * Read-only
-* Primitive Type: Numeric
+* Primitive Type: Vector
 * Keywords: ```velocity, velocities, speed, speeds, rate, rates```

-Returns the speed at which the parachute is travelling, in m/s.
+Returns the velocity vector, in world coordinates, at which the parachute is travelling, in m/s.
 Useful if you're approaching the ground in a hurry and want to set the auto deployment height appropriately.

+Use the "abs" [Operation](https://spaceengineers.merlinofmines.com/EasyCommands/operations "Operations") to get the parachute's current speed.

 ```
+Print "Descent Velocity: " + "My Parachute" velocity
-Print "Descent Speed: " + "My Parachute" speed
+Print "Descent Speed: " + abs "My Parachute" velocity
 ```

 ## "Gravity" Property